SteveBarnett/Remixing/_thinking/map.md

 {:toc}

 ## Practice

+An important part is that this is a stance.
+[A direction(ional heading), a vector, a posture](/thinking/direction-word-salad/).

 When meditating, I try to [just sit](/thinking/zen/the-just-in-just-sitting/), like Zen [Shikantaza](/thinking/zen/shikantaza/).
 There's a relaxed, open, but watchful quality to it.
 A bit like alertness, but not tense.
 A sort of mix of single-tasking and one-pointedness and commitment and focus.